Abidapon/film-industry/README.md

 # English school is here

 Description:
-This is a website about music training institute. we offer best teachers and teaching instruments.
+This is a website about English training institute. we offer best teachers and teaching instruments.
 We provide best teaching environment with latest instruments.